Earthborne-Rangers-Community-Mods/ebr-mod-scaffold/.github/CONTRIBUTING.md

 ## What We Do Not Accept

-- Narrative content (scaffolds are structure, not story)
+- Unrelated content
+- Binaries, scripts, or other executable content
 - Scaffolds that duplicate existing templates without meaningful difference

 ## Questions